williamgkzhang/jobot/README.md

 jobot clear - jobot licks the screen clean with newlines jobot echo <text> - Reply back with <text>
-jobot farts - displays the current number of farts jobot help - Displays all of the help commands that this bot knows about. jobot help <query> - Displays all help commands that match <query>. jobot lunch - responds with the lunch schedule jobot lunch join - join the lunch club, resets user info and pick
+jobot farts - displays the current number of farts jobot help - Displays all of the help commands that Hubot knows about. jobot help <query> - Displays all help commands that match <query>. jobot lunch - responds with the lunch schedule jobot lunch join - join the lunch club, resets user info and pick